silverwind/cidr-tools/README.md

 - `networks` *String* or *Array*: One or more CIDR or IP address.

 Returns a string or array (depending on input) with a normalized representation.
 Will not include a prefix on single IPs.
+Will set network address to the start of the network.

 `opts`: *Object*
   - `compress`: Whether to compress the IP.
 For IPv6, this means the "best representation" all-lowercase shortest possible form.
 Default: `true`.